PedroZappa/42_minitalk/README.md

 > [!Note]
 >
 > These bitwise operations only happen when a `SIGUSR2` is received.
-Any time a `SIGUSR1` is caught, the server acknowledges by sending back a `SIGUSR1` to the `client`.
+Any time a `SIGUSR1` is caught, the server simply acknowledges by sending back a `SIGUSR1` to the `client`.
 >
 > Because the memory is `server.data` is initially set to 0, to get the right binary representation of the incoming integer stored in `server.data` we only need to act when a 1 is received, that is `SIGUSR2` in our communication protocol
 >